On the coherence conjecture of Pappas and Rapoport

 We have completed the construction of \eqref{root subgroup}.
-Observe that over $0\in C$ (i.e. by setting $y=0$), the map \eqref{root subgroup} reduces to an isomorphism of $\bbG_a$ and the root subgroup of $LG$ corresponding to $a+m$, as constructed in \cite[9.a,9.b]{PR1}.
-This motives us to define \begin{dfn} Let $a+m$ be an affine root of $G$.
+Note that they are independent of the choice of $x\in\sigma_Y$ by \eqref{root; comm}.
+In addition, over $0\in C$ (i.e. by setting $y=0$), the map \eqref{root subgroup} reduces to an isomorphism of $\bbG_a$ and the root subgroup of $LG$ corresponding to $a+m$, as constructed in \cite[9.a,9.b]{PR1}.
+This motivates us to define \begin{dfn} Let $a+m$ be an affine root of $G$ such that $em\geq \lceil ea(v_0-x)\rceil$.
 The subgroup scheme $\calU_{a+m}=x_{a+m}(\bbG_{a,C})$ is called root subgroup of $\calL\calG$ corresponding to $a+m$. \end{dfn}